Can Retainers Move Teeth Back?

 Limitations of Retainers

-For more substantial movement, retainers alone may not be sufficient.
+For significant tooth movement, retainers alone might not be sufficient.
 If teeth have significantly shifted, it may require re-treatment with braces or aligners to achieve the desired alignment.
 Retainers are not designed to handle the same level of movement correction as braces or aligners.

 Importance of Oral Hygiene and Regular Check-Ups